drush-ops/drush/docs/commands.md

 Creating a new Drush command is very easy.
 Follow these simple steps:

-1. Copy the example commandfile at examples/SandwichCommands.php to mymodule/src/Drush/Commands/MyModuleCommands.php
+1. Copy the example commandfile at lib/Drush/Commands/examples/Commands/SandwichCommands.php to mymodule/src/Drush/Commands/MyModuleCommands.php
-1. Edit the namespace and classnames to match your file.
+1. Edit the namespace and classnames in your file to match the file's location.
-1. For next step, use the classes for the core Drush commands at /lib/Drush/Commands as inspiration and documention.
+1. Use the classes for the core Drush commands at /lib/Drush/Commands as inspiration and documentation.
-1. Rename and edit the makeMeASandwich method.
+1. Rename and edit the makeSandwich() method.
 Carefully add/edit/remove annotations above the method and put your logic inside the method.

 Drush searches for commandfiles in the following locations: